phamkieumy1602/airbnb/README.md

 *Originally developed as a graded project for CGMAI3003U — Machine Learning for Predictive Analytics in Business (CBS International Summer University Programme); adapted here for portfolio presentation.*

-## License

-Code is released under the MIT License (see `LICENSE`).
-The dataset is not covered by this license — see the citation note above.